jeremylynch83/drjeremylynch/master.md

 * Lynch J, Etkind S. Spontaneous Liver Haematoma as a Result of Thrombolytic Therapy.
 Grand Rounds Journal.
 2010.
 10:1-4
 * Lynch J, Aughwane P, Hammond TM.
 Video Games And Surgical Ability: A Literature Review.
 Journal of Surgical Education.
 May-Jun 2010;67(3):184-9.

+# Terms and Conditions {General}

+The content provided on this website is for general informational and educational purposes only.
+It does not constitute medical advice and should not be relied upon as such.

+No doctor–patient relationship is established by accessing or reading the information on this site.
+A professional relationship is created only when a user books and attends a consultation or clinic appointment with the doctor through the appropriate booking channels provided.

+Although reasonable efforts are made to ensure that the information on this website is accurate and up to date, no representations, warranties, or guarantees (express or implied) are given regarding its completeness, accuracy, reliability, or suitability for any particular purpose.

+To the fullest extent permitted by law, the website owner shall not be held liable for any loss, injury, or damage, whether direct, indirect, or consequential, arising out of, or in connection with, the use of this website or reliance on any information contained herein.

+Users are strongly advised to consult a healthcare professionals regarding any medical concerns or conditions.
+Never disregard or delay seeking professional medical advice because of information obtained from this website.

+# Fees {General}

+## Consultation Fees

+The fee for an outpatient consultation with Dr Jeremy Lynch, Consultant Interventional Neuroradiologist, is £250.

+This fee covers a clinic appointment to discuss your condition, review relevant medical information, and provide specialist advice.
+Please note that this does not include the cost of any investigations, imaging, or procedures, which will be charged separately if required.

+If you have private health insurance, the consultation fee may be covered by your insurer.
+Please note that you may still be responsible for any policy excess, co-payment, or shortfall depending on the terms of your cover.
+Self-paying patients are welcome and the consultation fee is payable before the appointment.

+## CT or MRI Imaging Investigations

+If a CT or MRI scan is required, this will be arranged at an appropriate facility.
+The cost of imaging investigations can vary depending on the type of scan and the provider, and is therefore charged separately from the consultation fee.

+Patients with private health insurance will usually have the cost of imaging covered by their insurer, subject to the terms of their policy (including any excess or shortfall).
+Self-paying patients will be advised of the likely cost before proceeding.

+## Cerebral or Spinal Angiography

+In some cases, an angiogram may be recommended to obtain detailed images of the blood vessels in the brain or spine.
+This is a specialist procedure carried out in a hospital setting under local anaesthetic, with X-ray guidance.

+As this is a more complex investigation, the cost can vary depending on the hospital and specific requirements.
+Fees for cerebral angiography are therefore separate from the consultation fee.

+Patients with private health insurance will usually have the procedure covered by their insurer, subject to the terms of their policy (including any excess or shortfall).
+Self-paying patients will be provided with an estimate of costs before the procedure is arranged.

+##  Treatments such as Embolisation

+In some cases, treatment of a vascular condition may be recommended using minimally invasive techniques such as endovascular embolisation.
+These are highly specialised procedures performed in hospital under imaging guidance.

+The cost of such procedures will vary depending on the nature and complexity of the treatment, as well as any additional requirements such as anaesthesia, hospital stay, or follow-up care.

+Patients with private health insurance will usually have these treatments covered by their insurer, subject to the terms of their policy (including any excess or shortfall).
+Self-paying patients will be provided with a clear estimate before proceeding.

+# Cancellations {General}

+If you are unable to attend a booked appointment, please provide at least 48 hours’ notice of cancellation.
+This allows the appointment to be offered to another patient.

+Cancellations made with less than 48 hours’ notice, or non-attendance without prior notice, may incur a cancellation fee at the discretion of the clinic.

+If the doctor needs to cancel or reschedule an appointment, all reasonable efforts will be made to notify you as soon as possible and to offer an alternative appointment.
+No liability is accepted for any costs or inconvenience arising from such changes.

+By booking an appointment, you acknowledge and agree to these terms.

 #  Introduction to brain aneurysms {Aneurysms}

 ## What is an aneurysm?